 Each Thursday, I answer one of our reader’s questions on the blog.
-If you have a question about your job search, please email me, or leave a comment below.
 Today’s question deals with the fine art of salary negotiations.

 Dear Job Monkey,

 I was laid off from my bank job in October, but thankfully I have been made a job offer from another bank in town.
 It’s a mid-level position, about the same rank as my past job.
 We haven’t talked salary yet, but the bank manager set up a meeting with me for next Monday to go over the offer.
 I’m wondering if there is any room for me to negotiate, and if so, how I should go about doing that.

 Congratulations on your job offer!
 That must feel good.
 And in one of the hardest hit industries, to boot.
 Way to go!!!